 When you write a manual test, you often want to specify that the test should be repeated several times with different test data.
-For example, if your users can add different quantities of a product to a shopping cart, then you want to check that a quantity of 2 or 3 works just as well as a quantity of 1.
+For example, if your users can add different quantities of a product to a shopping cart, then you want to check that a quantity of 200 works just as well as a quantity of 1.

 To do this, you insert parameters in your test steps.
 Along with the test steps, you provide a table of parameter values.

 You can also share parameters and their data between test cases when you use Team Web Access with Team Foundation Server 2015 or Visual Studio Online.
 That way you can run multiple test cases with the same data.

 Convert existing parameters to shared parameters, so that you can use them and the associated data in other test cases.

 After you have created a shared parameter set, open another test case and add the shared parameter set to that test case.
 You can search for the shared parameter set by name.

 The shared parameter set is displayed in the Parameter values section after you add it.
 You can now use these parameters in your test case steps.

 If the test case already has different parameter names for these shared parameters, map the shared parameter to the local parameter to use the shared parameter data.

 When they are correctly mapped the data associated with the shared parameter will be displayed.